 After hearing Xhosa spoken by T’Challa and T’Chaka in Captain America: Civil War, it’s easy to assume that Wakanda is the cinematic universe’s version of South Africa.
-However, in the comics, Wakanda is located in Northeastern Africa.
-And while most Marvel’s African countries are made up of a few fictional countries like Azania, Bora-Buru, Canaan, Genosha, Ghudaza and many others, some characters do call South Africa their home.
+However, in the comics, Wakanda is located in North Africa.
+And while most Marvel’s African countries are made up of a few fictional countries, like Azania, Bora-Buru, Canaan, Genosha, Ghudaza and many others, some heroes and villains do call South Africa their home.
 Here is our list of Marvel characters from South Africa.

 1. Maggott (Japheth)